Astrophysicist and Data Scientist. From academia to industry.

 - Led a high-impact scientific program with the James Webb Space Telescope, managing a team of 15 scientists.

 - Developed, released, and maintained jaxoplanet (a suite of models to analyze large astronomical time-series datasets), nuance (a Gaussian process algorithm to detect periodic signals in time-series dominated by red noise), and spotter (a framework to stochastically model active stellar surfaces).
-These tools are powered by JAX and optimized for GPUs/TPUs.
+These tools are powered by JAX, optimized for GPUs/TPUs, and used in the context of Bayesian modeling, inference and machine learning applications.

 - Published all research as open-source Python packages with comprehensive documentation, CI/CD, and unit testing.